-R.2 Support the social part of de-contamination activities (e.g. plastic strategy) and the policy part by implementing the MFSD in Med.

-R.3 Review and harmonize the action plans of the MED countries on hazards and protection of coastal areas.

-R.4 Develop economic strategies to test and promote safe natural products of marine origin.

-R.5 Reduce administrative costs, promoting investments in best technologies to support sustainable aquaculture.

-R.6 Carry out awareness campaigns among consumers to improve the image of Mediterranean aquaculture products and to enhance the related economic value.

-R.7 Improve transport systems for smart, safe mobility in coastal zones, lagoons and restricted areas.

-R.8 Provide incentives for the use of Vessel Monitoring Systems (VMS).

-R.9 Explore opportunities for cooperation among Mediterranean Coastal States in order to ensure smooth functioning of Motorways of the Sea's connections in the region.

-R.10 Create the legislative, technological and infrastructural conditions to promote a highly connected and automated sea transportation system to improve safety and efficiency of shipping.

-R.11 Review and reinforce policies dedicated to the maritime security to achieve relevant sustainability goals and socio-economic advantages.

-R.12 Define a strategic plan and an action priority schema for maritime security supporting the Blue Growth and critical infrastructures monitoring.

-R.13 Facilitate fishing boats that bring ashore chemical containers, weapons/bombs or other undefined and potentially harmful material found offshore (in most countries today these boats risk to remain sequestered for weeks in port with major damage to the workers and owners), through adequate measures (e.g. legislative, administrative, economic, infrastructural, training, etc.)

-R.14 Improvement of fish trades and explore the development of additional legislation for food control at Mediterranean level.

-R.15 Reinforce the frequency and the extent of participation in joint exercises carried out, in matters of maritime search and rescue and marine pollution response

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 727453
+- R.2 Support the social part of de-contamination activities (e.g. plastic strategy) and the policy part by implementing the MFSD in Mediterranean Sea. - R.3 Review and harmonize Mediterranean countries' action plans on hazards and protection of coastal areas. - R.4 Develop economic strategies to test and promote safe natural products of marine origin. - R.5 Reduce administrative costs, promoting investments in best technologies to support sustainable aquaculture. - R.6 Carry out awareness campaigns among consumers to improve the image of Mediterranean aquaculture products and to enhance the related economic value. - R.7 Improve transport systems for smart, safe mobility in coastal zones, lagoons and restricted areas. - R.8 Provide incentives for the use of Vessel Monitoring Systems (VMS). - R.9 Explore opportunities for cooperation among Mediterranean Coastal States in order to ensure smooth functioning of Motorways of the Sea's connections in the region. - R.10 Create the legislative, technological and infrastructural conditions to promote a highly connected and automated sea transportation system to improve safety and efficiency of shipping. - R.11 Review and reinforce policies dedicated to the maritime security to achieve relevant sustainability goals and socio-economic advantages. - R.12 Define a strategic plan and an action priority schema for maritime security supporting the Blue Growth and critical infrastructures monitoring. - R.13 Facilitate fishing boats that bring ashore chemical containers, weapons/bombs or other undefined and potentially harmful material found offshore (in most countries today these boats risk to remain sequestered for weeks in port with major damage to the workers and owners), through adequate measures (e.g. legislative, administrative, economic, infrastructural, training, etc.) - R.14 Improvement of fish trades and explore of the development of additional legislation for food control at Mediterranean level. - R.15 Reinforce the frequency and the extent of participation in joint exercises carried out, in matters of maritime search and rescue and marine pollution response